Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Bounded Ricci Curvature and the Ornstein-Uhlenbeck Operator

 \section{Bounded Ricci Curvature and the Ornstein-Uhlenbeck Operator}

 In this Section we discuss our third characterization of bounded Ricci curvature by studying the relationship between Ricci curvature and the analysis on path space $P_x(M)$.
-Precisely, we prove the estimates $(R6),(R7)$ from Theorem \ref{t:smooth_bounded_ricci} for the Ornstein-Uhlenbeck operator.
-The Ornstein-Uhlenbeck operator acts as an infinite dimensional laplacian on path space, and was first studied by Gross in \cite{Gross_LogSob} on $\dR^n$.
+Precisely, we prove the estimates $(R6),(R7)$ from Theorem \ref{t:smooth_bounded_ricci} for the Ornstein-Uhlenbeck operator and its twisted variations.
+These operators act as infinite dimensional laplacians on path space.
+The Ornstein-Uhlenbeck operator itself was first studied by Gross in \cite{Gross_LogSob} on $\dR^n$.
 The definition and analysis of the Ornstein-Uhlenbeck operator on a smooth manifold took some time, the history of which was discussed some in the introduction.

-We begin in Sections \ref{ss:H1_gradient} and \ref{ss:OU_smooth} by recalling the $H^1_x$-gradient and the construction of the Ornstein-Uhlenbeck operator.
-Then in Section \ref{ss:r4_r7} we prove the sharp spectral gap and log-sobolev estimates under the assumption of $(R4)$.
-In Section \ref{ss:r5_r6} we again prove the spectral gap, however under the assumption of $(R5)$.
-This will be important in Section \ref{s:finish_maintheorem} when we finish the proof of Theorem \ref{t:smooth_bounded_ricci} by showing that the sharp spectral gap estimate implies Ricci curvature bound $-\kappa g\leq Rc+\nabla^2 f\leq \kappa g$.
+We begin in Sections \ref{ss:H1_gradient} and \ref{ss:OU_smooth} by recalling the $H^1_x$-gradient and the construction of the Ornstein-Uhlenbeck operator, as well as some generalizations.
+Then in Section \ref{ss:r5_r6} we prove the spectral gap estimate for these operators, and their equivalence to the martingale estimates of Section \ref{s:bounded_ricci_stoc_anal_smooth}.
+In Section \ref{ss:r4_r7} we prove the log-Sobolev estimates under the assumption of $(R4)$.
+Finally in Section \ref{ss:r7_r3} we will show that the log-Sobolev estimate $(R7)$ itself implies the gradient estimate $(R3)$.
+This will be important in Section \ref{s:finish_maintheorem} when we finish the proof of Theorem \ref{t:smooth_bounded_ricci} by showing that the gradient estimate itself implies Ricci curvature bound $-\kappa g\leq \Ric+\nabla^2 f\leq \kappa g$. \\